 Sweet Potato Dahl

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.Ready in just one hour, sweet potato dahl is a fast and easy one-pot meal perfect for lunch or dinner!
-This dahl is made with with warm Indian spices, kale, sweet potatoes, and yellow split peas.
-It also happens to be vegan, gluten-free, and full of delicious flavors!
+Please read my disclosure.Ready in just one hour, my sweet potato dal recipe is a quick and easy one-pot meal, perfect for lunch or dinner.
+I make it with warm Indian spices, kale, sweet potatoes, and yellow split peas.
+This dal is also vegan, gluten-free, and packed with flavor.

 Dahl (or dal / daal) is a staple in Indian cuisine, and has always been a favorite dish of mine!
 There’s something about the warmth of the spices that’s so comforting to me, making this delicious meal a go-to any time of year.

 For this sweet potato dahl recipe, I wanted to transform traditional dahl, which is simply lentils cooked with spices, and make it a bit heartier.
-This veggie dahl combines lentils and sweet potatoes with kale, onion, garlic, and ginger for a wholesome, flavorful meal the whole family can enjoy.
+This veggie dahl combines lentils and sweet potatoes with other spices for a wholesome, flavorful meal the whole family can enjoy.

-This simple recipe is perfect for busy weeknights when you are short on time but crave nourishing comfort food.
-You can also make it ahead of time to meal prep for lunches or when hosting a dinner party.
+This simple recipe is perfect for busy weeknights when I’m short on time but want a nourishing and comforting meal.
+I can also make it ahead for meal prep or when hosting a dinner.
+For a smoother option with similar Indian flavors, I also love making my curried cauliflower soup and this red lentil dahl.

 Latest Recipe Video!